Image Matching: Local Features & Beyond

 CVPR 2024 Workshop

-We are happy to announce that the Sixth Workshop on Image Matching: Local Features and Beyond will be held at CVPR 2024 on June 17-18, 2024 (exact time TBA) in Seattle, US.
-The workshop will once again feature an open challenge which will be announced in the following weeks.
-Please refer to last year’s edition in the meantime.
-Further details will be announced in the following weeks.
+We are happy to announce that the Sixth Workshop on Image Matching: Local Features and Beyond will be held at CVPR 2024 on June 17, 2024, in the afternoon, in Seattle, USA.
+The workshop will once again feature an open challenge on Kaggle.
 If you wish to receive announcements, please join our mailing list (expect 2-3 emails a year).

 News